cnick1/MAE-143B-Spring-2025/README.md

 Note that now we have two poles in the closed-loop transfer functions.

 Here is what I get for various gain parameters:

 ![alt text](Session2/problem1c.png)

 Again, remember that the `step` function is simulating the response to a unit step reference input, so we are trying to track a reference of $r(t) =  1$ m/s.
 Comparing the PI controller performance with the P controller performance, do you notice any differences?

+*The proportional-integral controllers all reach the desired steady-state value of 1, corresponding to the reference $r(t) =  1$ m/s.
+Now we can choose different gain values to get different behaviors, i.e. we can specify that we don't just want to reach 1 m/s, we also don't want to overshoot (to avoid a speeding ticket), we don't want to oscillate (to avoid motion sickness), etc.*

 </details>